 • 80 Square Miles

 Dungeons & Dragons players flocked to their computers in the late 90s as a new genre of online play launched called MMORPGs.
-Titles such as Meridian 59, the first subscription-based game, paved the way for later games like World of WarCraft.
+Titles such as Meridian 59, the first subscription-based game, paved the way for later games like World of Warcraft.
 However, when Blizzard Entertainment's crowning achievement launched, players around the world were astonished by the sheer size of Azeroth.

 As a sequel to the RTS franchise, WarCraft, the MMO launched with two fully-fleshed out continents, Kalimdor and The Eastern Kingdoms.
 Each continent by itself spanned around 41 square miles from tip to tip.
 Combined, the total landmass for players to explore totaled nearly 80 square miles, an incredible feat for the genre.